klharp/Machine-Learning-Exoplanet-Exploration/README.md

 ![KNN model](Images/knn.jpg)

- In hypertuning the model, observing k13 at 82%, set up the hyperparametric tuning to go from 3 to 23.
+ In tuning the model, observing k13 at 82%, set up the hyperparametric tuning to go from 3 to 23.
 The accuracy still hovers around 82%

  ``{'n_neighbors': 21}``